RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

 \subsubsection{Mesh Optimization}

 Mesh optimization is composed of RGB, semantics, and elevation optimizations.
 RGB and semantics optimization use the presentation of learnable parameters due to their high-frequency details.
 In terms of elevation optimization, it should be smooth in most cases, so we initiate our experiments by exploring two methods for BEV elevation representation.
-The first method treats BEV elevation as independent optimizable parameters, similar to RGB and semantics.
-The alternative one utilizes an MLP representation.
-As depicted in Fig.~\ref{fig:mlp}, the latter approach yields superior results.
-Through our experiments, we observed that setting the position encoding frequency to 5 was adequate for most scenes.
+The first one treats BEV elevation as independent optimizable parameters (aka. ``with MLP"), similar to RGB and semantics.
+The second one utilizes an MLP representation (aka. ``with MLP").
+As depicted in Fig.~\ref{fig:mlp}, BEV elevations without using MLP representation are not as smooth as the others.
+As a result, BEV RGBs are distorted, as shown in red boxes.
+Through our experiments, we observe that setting the position encoding frequency to 5 is adequate for most scenes.